Vaccine impact models for

 Model documentation that will allow assessment against quality standards (e.g. a published paper, report, or custom-written documentation)

-Draft burden estimates for Nigeria for specified disease area (Please submit directly via Consortium delivery platform using the standardised upload templates.)
+Draft burden estimates for one pre-defined country for specified disease area (Please submit directly via Consortium delivery platform using the standardised upload templates.)